theSafdarAwan/find-extender.nvim/README.md

 #### Other find Plugins

+Different Philosophy: When we are trying to navigate to a point in line we already have a position and the characters in that position in our mind.
+So to go exactly to that position.
+I can use more characters in find command to navigate to that position more efficiently.

 This plugin is just extending the capability of neovim default commands.
 It doesn't try to imitate the functionality of plugins like: